Brew Drawing Circles is a global collaborative drawing project, with people sharing and co-creating sketchbooks.

 4) On an agreed date the Circle ends.
 Or doesn’t – several are ongoing now.
 See how it goes…

 Sign up here, once you have read the info below.
-Please do be sure that you can commit to sending drawings on to the next person at the end of the month.
+Please do be sure that you can commit to sending drawings on to the next person.

 This is a £12 joining fee, to cover admin costs.

 Please also let us know where you are from, and whether you prefer a local, national or global Circle.

 When you sign up you will be allocated to a Circle and put in contact with your fellow members.